 Accelerometers measures acceleration forces.
 These forces could be static, like the constant force of gravity, or dynamic, like those caused by the movement of the device.

 There’s more than one way to build an accelerometer, but each includes micro-mechanical structures which move under force and thereby cause a change in the device's electrical properties.
 Many come with a tiny piezoelectric crystal inside, which, when stressed by sudden movement, will produce a measurable voltage.
 Others come with miniature structures that collectively carry a capacitance, which changes as one of these structures moves relative to the other.

 More important than what goes on inside the accelerometer is the output it produces.
 You’ll find considerable variety, here; some accelerometers communicate digitally, while others put out a variable analog voltage.
-The Arduino can read both, but a digital accelerometer will free up computational resources, as it won’t need regular polling via an analogRead() command.
+The Arduino, and the Raspberry Pi, can read both, but a digital accelerometer will free up computational resources, as it won’t need regular polling via an analogRead() command.

 Nowadays, most accelerometers measure forces along three axes, and can vary in sensitivity and maximum swings We used SparkFun’s triple-axis accelerometer breakout board when we built our ‘Arduino Pet’ project.
 The pet will generate R2D2-style beeps and bloops whenever it changes feels some movement.
 All you need to do is drag it around on the end of a lead.

 We also used an accelerometer in our animatronic tail project, specifically a combined triple-axis accelerometer and gyro, again from Sparkfun.

 A gyro sensor carries out a similar function to the accelerometer, except that it’s built to sense changes in angular velocity.
 You’ll find them on the wheels of cars, inside video-game controllers, and in the shake-correction hardware in a high-quality camera.
 They tend to work using a series of arms which bend towards and away from one another as the apparatus rotates.